astiwana/eeg2image/README.md

 # Mind Reader

-My team and I developed this project during NatHacks 2023, where we earned 3rd place in the Research track.
+My team and I developed this project during NatHacks 2023 Hackathon, where we earned 3rd place in the Research track.

 ## Introduction